unborntadpole/make-choice-ffi/README.md

-Foreign function interface for the make choices program.
+Foreign function interface for the make choices program based on https://github.com/unborntadpole/make-choice-command-line-2

 Input must be a pointer to an array of C style pointers to strings, a c_ulonglong type limit and a u_longlong type length of the array of strings.